Beep…beep …

 🤔 Now, back to how it works:

-- Scanning a QR Code with a GS1-aware system (usually with manufacturers, retailers, and logistics) automatically parses the product identifiers and extracts and processes their values from the syntax.
+- Scanning a digital link QR Code with a GS1-aware system (usually with manufacturers, retailers, and logistics) automatically parses the product identifiers and extracts and processes their values from the syntax.

 - Scanning without a GS1-aware system: When a customer scans from their mobile device, your domain (or resolvers, if you’ve opted) in the URL points to your product page for more information

-Here’s a hypothetical flowchart exemplifying how the same QR Code with GS1 Digital Link works across the factory-to-home journey of a product:
+Here’s a hypothetical flowchart exemplifying how the same GS1 Digital Link QR Code works across the factory-to-home journey of a product:

 What if you want to change the destination of the QR Code?